apache/brpc/docs/en/atomic_instructions.md

 - Race condition and ABA problem must be handled in lock-free and wait-free algorithms, which means the code may be more complex than that using locks when doing the same task.
 - Using mutex has an effect of backoff.
 Backoff means that when contention happens, it will find another way to avoid fierce contention.
 The thread getting an locked mutex will be put into sleep state to avoid cacheline synchronization, making the thread holding that mutex can complete the task quickly, which may increase the overall throughput.

-The low performance caused by mutex is because either the critical area is too big(limits the concurrency), or the critical area is too small(the overhead of context switch becomes prominent, adaptive mutex should be considered to use).
+The low performance caused by mutex is because either the critical area is too big(which limits the concurrency), or the critical area is too small(the overhead of context switch becomes prominent, adaptive mutex should be considered to use).
 The value of lock-free/wait-free is that it guarantees one thread or all threads always doing useful work, not for absolute high performance.
 But algorithms using lock-free/wait-free may probably have better performance in the situation where algorithm itself can be implemented using a few atomic instructions.
 Atomic instructions are also used to implement mutex, so if the algorithm can be done just using one or two atomic instructions, it could be faster than that using mutex.